gyulanemeth/bluefox.email/email-marketing-concepts/strategy/target-audience.md

 ## Psychographics

-**Psychographics** go deeper than who someone is on paper — they describe how the person thinks:
+**Psychographics** go deeper than who someone is on paper: they describe how the person thinks.

 - Goals and motivations (what they're trying to achieve)
 - Pain points and frustrations (what's currently in their way)